Updated: Dec 20, 2021

 Before contacting a blog spend some time visiting their site to understand exactly what they do.
 You should know answers to the following questions:

 1. What's the focus of the blog?

 2. Which genres of music do they cover?

 3. Which artists have they featured that are similar to you?

-4. What is they submission policy?
+4. What is their submission policy?

 2. Identifying Your Music Blog Short List

 From your research identify no more than five music blogs that fit with your style and support artists like you.
-Obviously there is no point contacting a metal blog if you produce house music, equally if they only feature a-list major label signed artists why would they write about an unsigned band or independent artist?
+Obviously, there is no point contacting a metal blog if you produce house music, equally if they only feature a-list major label signed artists why would they write about an unsigned band or independent artist?